kvietmeier/vagrant/virtualbox/centos/README.md

 ```

 ** Provisioner: Alternative forms for calling an external scripts**<br\>
-These aren't used in this Vagrantfile but included here for documentation<br\>
 If you are calling these in a loop (see MultiServer/Ceph environments) you need to explicitly "end" the call<br\>
 Also note the path - you can use relative/absolute paths pointing to a set of common scripts